-I downloaded the free RidewithGPS app from the iTunes store.
+I downloaded the free RidewithGPS app from the iTunes store. it is available from the Google Play Store for Android phones.
+The companion computer app is downloadable from ridewithgps.com.
 I started with a basic membership ($50/year) and I've since upgraded to a premium membership ($80/year) just to try some of the extras.
 I really haven't done much of that yet.
 You can compare the plans here.
 I do like it that my ride information appears on my phone, iPad, and computer and that it is updated on all platforms as soon as rides are uploaded.
 I sometimes look over the ride summaries on my computer.
 Here's my CRW Fall Century ride.
 The image below is only a screen shot, but in RidewithGPS, you can slide the cursor along the elevation graph and the corresponding places on the map (blue dot).
 Any photos you take with the phone and select will upload with the ride information too.

 I have a Quad Lock phone mount.
 It’s very solid and rugged.
 You can mount the phone either vertically or horizontally.
 Mine is mounted on my handlebar (left).
 You can also attach it to the top tube or to the stem as my friend did (right).